mohantypunit/mohantypunit.github.io/index.md

 **GitOps with GitHubActions**

 *Description*: This project is a practical implementation of GitOps using Terraform, Kubernetes, GitHub Actions, and Docker, AWS, EKS.
-It's designed to provide hands-on experience with DevOps practices, following guidelines from "Kubernetes Best Practices" by Brendan Burns.
+It's designed to provide hands-on experience with DevOps practices, following guidelines from "Practical GitOps" by Rohit Salecha.
 The project includes infrastructure setup and application deployment.

 *Technologies*: Terraform, Kubernetes, GitHub Actions, Docker, AWS, EKS, DockerHub, GitHub Packages.